active-logic/active-lt-demos/Frogger/Tutorial/P2-Composites.md

 ![alt text](Images/Roll.png)

+Note: *for simplicity, throughout this tutorial we apply forces via the update loop; this should be avoided, as forces are normally applied via fixed updates (physics loop).*

 ## Top-down design

 Now that we have a working setup we sketch our AI 'top down' starting with an empty implementation of each high level task.